HBPMedical/woken/README.md

         $ cd woken

+3. Clone submodules

+        $ git submodule update --init --recursive

-3. Build the application
+4. Build the application

         > ./build.sh

-4. Run the application
+5. Run the application

         > cd dev-tests
         > ./run.sh

-5. Browse to [http://localhost:8087](http://localhost:8087/) or run one of the query* script located in folder 'dev-tests'.
+6. Browse to [http://localhost:8087](http://localhost:8087/) or run one of the query* script located in folder 'dev-tests'.

 dev-tests/run.sh uses docker-compose to start a full environment with Mesos, Zookeeper and Chronos, all of those are required for the proper execution of Woken.